QR4.4.6 The Weak Force

 3. Interact with a neutrino and a W+ boson to give an electron (Figure 4.14c).

-The reversible equations led to a fruitless thirty-year search for proton decay, ending in the massive Kamioka experiment that estimated the free proton half-life at over a billion, billion, billion years.
-The standard model expected protons to decay in space but they don’t.
+Even worse, the standard model equations are reversible, so protons should decay in empty space as neutrons do.
+This prediction led to a fruitless thirty-year search for proton decay, ending in the massive Kamioka experiment that estimated the free proton half-life to be over a billion, billion, billion years.
+The standard model predicts that protons will decay in space, but they don’t.

 Figure 4.15.
 A neutrino converts a quark head into a tail

-The quark as a photon head-tail structure suggests a simpler alternative.
-If a down quark is head-head-tail photons and an up quark is head-tail-tail photons, a down quark becomes an up quark, to turn a neutron into a proton, when a set of photon heads become tails.
-As Figure 4.15 shows for one channel, if a neutrino hits a photon head directly, the processing can rearrange to turn photon heads into tails.
-It follows that a neutrino hitting a neutron just right can turn it into a proton as the beta decay equation implies (Note 1).
-To do the reverse, a proton needs an electron hit to turn its tails into heads, but to get an electron right next to a quark takes a lot of energy so proton decay only occurs in the heart of stars.
-This effect doesn’t alter the net remainder so it isn’t electromagnetic, no photons are shared so it isn’t strong and it affects any head-tail photon mix, which is all matter.
+Figure 4.15 shows that if a neutrino hits a photon head directly, it will turn into a tail and emit an electron.
+It follows that a neutrino hitting a neutron just right can turn it into a proton, as the beta decay equation describes (Note 1).
+However the reverse requires an electron to hit a quark, to turn its tails into heads, but getting an electron next to a quark takes a lot of energy, so proton decay only occurs in the heart of stars.
+This neutrino effect doesn’t alter the remainder so it isn’t electromagnetic, no photons are shared so it isn’t strong, and it affects any head-tail photon mix, which is all matter.

 Next